 Getting maximum value from the content posted on your website means that people must first be able to find the site!
 The content itself can be a magnet to attract visitors who are using search engines to find the types of products and services you offer.
 Keeping search-friendly design in mind and employing approved methods when structuring your website can advance your online visibility.
 In particular, the mechanisms behind SEM (Search Engine Marketing) and SEO (Search Engine Optimization) enable people to find your site organically.
 Factors that contribute to appearing on the first page of search results include relevance and quality ranking.
-Performing well in there areas results from a mix of site content, keyword usage, inbound links, number of visitors, how long users stay on the site, how long the site has been visible in the online world, and more.
+Performing well in these areas results from a mix of site content, keyword usage, inbound links, number of visitors, how long users stay on the site, how long the site has been visible in the online world, and more.

 Matt Harris has become an expert in search techniques, trends and nuances and is on the Board of Directors of Search Engine Marketing New England (SEMNE).
 We’ll apply this knowledge to create a customized plan based on your needs, including the framework, research, a tactical plan, and/or the ongoing legwork.
 We’ll incorporate best practices and our knowledge of the evolving technologies in the world of online marketing to streamline the process for you and help you generate more leads.